 - Limit and offset

-We try to create a standard means of paginating in each element, and in general
+We have standard means of paginating in each element.

-pageSize is our preferred method because it is easy to use and flexible.
+Page and pageSize is our preferred method because it is easy to use and flexible.
 For this method, the page and pageSize need to be specified.

 GET /accounts and it returns a